kazewong/flowMC/README.md

 - Just-in-time compilation is supported.
 - Native support for GPU acceleration.
-- Suit for multi-model sampling.
+- Suit for problems with multi-modality.
 - Minimal tuning.

 # Installation